-A pea jacked is a double-breasted hip-length jacket with large buttons (usually metal), vertical slash pockets, wide high stand collar, and wide lapels.
-The traditional color is navy blue but brown and camel colors are common.
+A pea jacket is a double-breasted hip-length jacket with large buttons (usually metal), vertical slash pockets, wide high stand collar, and wide lapels.
+The traditional color is navy blue, but brown and camel colors are common.
 They are also called pea coats or pilot coats.

 A shearling is a jacket in a variety of shapes made from sheepskin tanned with the wool attached and sewn with the wool on the inside.
 They may also be made from manufactured fleece.